1. Buy a book and create a unique cover

 What does life mean to me?
 What does happiness mean to me?
 Do I believe in destiny?

 There are certain topics, call them philosophical questions, that should be discussed in a dialogue with your own self.
-Instead of talking to yourself, write down your thoughts.
+Instead of talking with yourself, talk with your journal.

 24. Write about wanderlust